unsetbit/cran/README.md

 Your schedule is parsed by [later](http://bunkat.github.io/later/parsers.html#text).
 Write it in plain English, like "every 2 seconds" or "on Tuesday at 2:00pm" or "every 2 hours on the last day of the month except at 2:00 pm" and so on...
+Note that the schedule is read as UTC (so 2pm would mean 2pm UTC, not the local timezone).